-2 The term 'virtual source' is due to Bregman, e.g. Bregman 1994.
+4 The term 'virtual source' is due to Bregman, e.g. Bregman 1994.
+See also Nudds 2007 for an analysis of auditory cognition in terms of source perception.

-3 Peirce's tripartition includes icons, indices and symbols.
+5 Peirce's tripartition includes icons, indices and symbols.
 Indices are representations "whose relation to their objects consists in a correspondence in fact" (Atkin 2010, Peirce 1868).
 By contrast, icons involve a 'likeness' between the representations and their objects.
 Whether musical signs in our analysis should also be treated as icons depends on how 'likeness' is defined; we come back to this point in Section 7.2.
 See also Koelsch 2011, 2012 for a discussion of Peirce's tripartition in a musical context.